 Liz Sutherland, ND (LS) had the pleasure of speaking with Amy Day, ND (AD).
-Dr. Day will be presenting at the Restorative Medicine national conference in San Diego in September.
+Dr. Day will be presenting at the 2019 Restorative Medicine Conference in San Diego in September.

 LS: Dr. Day, tell us about your background and your journey to becoming a naturopathic physician.